A. General Notes

 - Note: The standard "two wrongs don't make a right" rule also applies: just because we have credits that violate some of the above, doesn't mean that the rules are not valid (it just means that those credits were accepted before the rules were established, or we didn't know better, or we just made a mistake).

 Voice performances in a film, TV show or videogame can be credited in the database as Cast or Other Crew credits (or not at all), depending on the type of voice work and how the actor was credited.
 Such credits are signified by the (voice) attribute.
+Please note that if the individual performed both the voice and the motion capture neither attribute is required for the credit, this is considered as a full performance.

 In order to be listed in the Cast section of the credits, actors performing voice work on a film need to fulfill these four eligibility rules: